heypoom/devops17/0 - Configure MiniKube/README.md

 We're going to use **MiniKube** to set up a Virtual Machine to play with.

-MiniKube helps us to create a single-node Kubernetes cluster.
-So, we'll be able to do some experiments with Kubernetes on our laptop.
+MiniKube is a tool that helps us to **create a local Kubernetes cluster**.
+So, we'll be able to do some experiments with Kubernetes directly on our laptop.

 ## Step 1: Installing MiniKube